zerdlg/p4dlg/README.md

 ## ``p4dlg``
 *this readme is under construction*
-#### P4dlg is a set of *abstractions* written in Python that lets you take full advantage of SQL features and functionality to access & interact with your Perforce instances and their resources.
+#### P4dlg is a set of *abstractions* written in Python that lets you take full advantage of SQL features and functionality to access - & interact with - your Perforce server instances and their resources.

-I am making 2 Perforce Abstractions available for public use, though, depending on interest, more may be released.
-My thinking is that a more complete toolset would not only extend the versionning capabilities and experience that SQL brings to this exercise, but that it would also provide some exposure, even if just a little, to the fun that can be had when applying a new (ish) perspective & mindset on a versioning engine's relatively unchanging set of practices and uses.
-I don't just mean mechanically, though in its self, there is definitely some awsomeness in pushing the limitations of a technology's proprietory design (eg. the mighty P4 DB), but also philosophically so as to elevate or broaden the perception we may have of a versionning engine's traditional role in application design.
+``Note: Though I don't know how/if this runs on Windows, it does however work as expected on both MacOS and Linux. ``

 ### Abstractions:
-+ P4Jnl (Interact with all of your metadata, without without having to rely on a Perforce client)
++ P4Jnl - Interact with all of your metadata, without without having to rely on a Perforce client)
-+ Py4 (you can put away the p4 cmd line, P4Python & p4v.
-Interact with your Perforce instance using SQL)
++ Py4   - You can put away the p4 cmd line, P4Python & p4v.
+Try P4dlg to nteract with your Perforce instance!

-### How do we use it and what SQL functionality does it support?

-[a few details and examples ... add here]

-[more stuff here ...]

-``Note: Though I don't know how this runs on Windows, it does however work as expected on both MacOS and Linux. ``

 ### Intsallation:
 + drop p4dlg on your system somewhere.